alexeybondarenko/WLCIProject/README.md

 - compass
 - bower

-If you need to install then, execude command below in command line:
+If you need to install them by executing commands below in command line:

 	npm install -g grunt-cli compass bower